cynmmarin/MechaCar_Statistical_Analysis/README.md

 Overall, MechaCar data has been provided, lack the ability to properly complete an analysis on the variables that alter the mpg.
 A recommendation would be to obtain information about the mass and frontal area, these variables have a greater impact on the performance of the mpg and thus can provide a more accurate representation of the variables that make a significant impact on the vehicleÕs performance.

 ## Summary Statistics on Suspension Coils

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 However, the current manufacturing data for lot 3 does exceed this design specification.
 Meanwhile the manufacturing lots for 1 and 2 remind below 100 pounds.
+A reason for this can be that the vehicles in lot 3 are heavier than those on lot 1 and 2, therefore exceeding the design specification.
+It is recommended that the vehicles on lot 3, get further evaluated and re-designed to meet expectations.

 ![suspention_coils_total_summary]( https://github.com/cynmmarin/MechaCar_Statistical_Analysis/blob/4bda469ed216ccad0337c057a6d41f7d694916f2/images/Suspention_Coils_total_summary_.png)
 ![Lot1_summary]( https://github.com/cynmmarin/MechaCar_Statistical_Analysis/blob/4bda469ed216ccad0337c057a6d41f7d694916f2/images/Lot1_summary.png)